csgillespie/efficientR/main.md

 Column names in the 'wide' form in Table \@ref(tab:tpew) became a new variable in the 'long' form in Table \@ref(tab:tpewt).
 According to the concept of 'tidy data', the long form is correct.
 Note that 'correct' here is used in the context of data analysis and graphical visualisation.
-Because R is a vector-based language, tidy data also has efficiency advantaged: it's often faster to operate on few long columns than many short ones.
+Because R is a vector-based language, tidy data also has efficiency advantages: it's often faster to operate on few long columns than many short ones.
 Furthermore the powerful and efficient packages **dplyr** and **ggplot2** were designed around tidy data.
 Wide data is common, however, can be space efficient and is common for presentation in summary tables, so it's useful to be able to transfer between wide (or otherwise 'untidy') and tidy formats.